Last update Nov. 5, 2024

 Fenspiride Hydrochloride

-Indicated in the symptomatic treatment of coughing and expectoration caused by inflammatory bronchial and lung diseases (Medana 2015, Quartulli 1998).
+Oxazolidonic compound with antihistaminic, anti-inflammatory and bronchodilator actions not well studied.
+Indicated in the symptomatic treatment of cough and expectoration of bronchial and lung inflammatory diseases.
+(Medana 2015, Quartulli 1998)

-In the absence of knowing the percentage of plasma protein binding, its known pharmacokinetic data (Medana 2015, Montes 1993) (low molecular weight, half-life of more than 12 hours) makes it likely it will transfer to milk in amounts that could be significant and that could reach infant plasma (high oral bioavailability).
+In the absence of knowing the percentage of plasma protein binding, its known pharmacokinetic data (Medana 2015, Montes 1993): low molecular weight, half-life of more than 12 hours, make it likely to pass into milk in an amount that could be significant and that could reach the infant's plasma (high oral bioavailability).

-Until there is more published data on this drug in relation to breastfeeding, safer known alternatives may be preferable, especially during the neonatal period and in case of prematurity.
+Until more published data on this drug in relation to breastfeeding are known, safer known alternatives may be preferable, especially during the neonatal period and in case of prematurity.

-In 2019, the National Agency (France) for Drug Safety suspended the marketing authorization for Fenspiride due to the risk of QT prolongation (ANSM 2019).
+In 2019, the National Agency (France) for Drug Safety suspended the marketing authorization of Fenspiride because of the risk of QT prolongation.
+(ANSM 2019)

 Alternatives